-The dove dropped the leaf into the water because she wanted to help the a The ant was not.
+Date: Join the sentences.
+U se the connectives below. because but and leaf into the water.
+She wanted to help the ant. he leaf into the water because she wanted to help the ant.
+The ant was hot.
 She wanted to swim.
 The man had a bow and arrow.
-He wanted to shoot the dove.
+He war ited to shoot the dove.
 The dove laughed.
-She did not think an ant could help her.
+She did not think and ant could help her.
 The man nearly shot the dove.
-The ant bit him.
-Let's write Put these sentences in the right order to make a paragraph.
+The ant b vit fim.
+Let's write Put these sentence tes in the right order to make a paragraph.
 After a while the ant thought she was going to die and shouted for help.
 On a hot day an ant decided to cool herself in the river.
 "Don't worry," the dove shouted.
 "I will help you."
 Unfortunately, she leaned too far over and fell in.
 "Thank you.
 You saved my life," said the ant.
 "One day I will help you."
 She dropped a leaf into the river.
 The ant used the leaf as a boat.

-The Lion and the Mouse
+29) The Lion and the Mouse

-Discuss these questions in your groups.
+Let's talk Discuss these questions in your groups.